dvrico/dvrico.github.io/_posts/2015-03-11-what-is-a-static-site-generator.md

 to insert all the links myself and updating constantly.
 Combine this with the YAML front matter and I can easily give the user the option to view posts by date, category, or description without having to create another handful of HTML pages.

 The `<a>` tag in the third line uses YAML front matter to create the link to the post.
-The site. prefix in the `<a>` tag refers to the _config.yml YAML file that contains revelant site information (like the url it's looking for).
+The site. prefix in the `<a>` tag refers to the _config.yml YAML file that contains relevant site information (like the url it's looking for).

 Lastly, the `<span>` tags fetch the post's YAML front matter to access the title and date.
 And Presto!
 What you see in Figure 1.1 is the rendered code.